aarya-rapid/namecheap-mcp/README.md

 MCP_PORT=8000
 ```

-> IP must be whitelisted in Namecheap API Access settings.
+> Ensure your IP is whitelisted in the Namecheap API Access settings.

 ---